The way we respond to student misconduct symbolizes the kind of community we aspire to be.

 Restorative approaches may be employed independently to resolve an incident of misconduct or may be used in combination with a number of other outcomes (i.e., sanctions) including loss of privilege, educational requirements, and community service.
 Restorative approaches are most effective when the responsible parties (i.e., Respondents) and harmed parties are willing to participate in the selected process.

-Decision-making is placed in the hands of the individuals that care most about the harm caused.
+Decision-making is placed in the hands of the individuals who care most about the harm caused.

 Those who caused harm must actively participate in taking responsibility and making amends.